 - What their rights are.

-I am sure “Tenants’ Guide to Successful Renting” will be welcomed as a great guide for tenants – and my sincere hope is that it will improve relations between landlords and tenants.
+“Tenants’ Guide to Successful Renting” has been welcomed as a great guide for tenants – and my sincere hope is that it will improve relations between landlords and tenants.
 Good landlords need good tenants and vice versa.